 Last updated 20 December 2021

-1. When enrolling, you confirm that you have checked the details of the enrolment and accept enrolment in the listed qualification and papers and confirm they are correct.
-You will complete the enrolment process by promptly paying or satisfying the fees and charges listed on the invoice.
+1. Upon acceptance of your Enrolment Agreement, you confirm that the details of your enrolment are correct.
+You will complete the enrolment process by promptly paying or satisfying the fees and charges listed on the Statement of Fees.

 2. You confirm that all of the information you provide to UC, including your application for admission, is accurate and complete.
 You understand that if you withhold information or provide false or misleading information, your enrolment may be declined or terminated.
 You acknowledge that the submission of fraudulent, forged, or otherwise dishonest documentation in support of your application will automatically disqualify you from enrolment.
 In such a case, UC reserves the right to inform all other New Zealand universities of this fact, along with your name and date of birth, and that the Police and Immigration New Zealand may also be informed.